Coursemology/coursemology-guide/docs/instructors/4-assessments/G-timed-assessment/index.md

 Student will see his/her individualized timer at the top right hand corner.
 ![4G-2](/img/instructors/4G-2.png)

-Note that when time's up, the submission will submitted automatically.
+When time is up, the submission will be submitted automatically.